 Business booklet printing offers several options for binding.
 You can choose any of these.

-Once you’ve chosen your cover, paper type, and binding, you can begin to prepare your booklet for printing.
+Once you’ve chosen your cover, paper type, and binding, you can begin to prepare your business booklets for printing.
 Setting up a print file will help you prepare a printer-ready document.
 When you design your booklet online, remember to specify the following.

 - Size: Choose your size and portrait or landscape layout.